rpanchyk/fsync/README.md

 # File Sync Utility

-fsync is a file transfer program capable of local update.
+The `fsync` is a file transfer program capable of local update.

 ## Usage